Nuand/nuand-papers/README.md

 `make` for the first time, or when running `make latex-makefile`.
 This is removed when running `make distclean`.

+The [pdf2htmlEX](https://coolwanglu.github.io/pdf2htmlEX/) program is required to build HTML files from generated PDF files.
+HTML files will not be built if this is not installed.

-Running `make` should use the aformentioned build scripts to generate a PDF for each `.tex` file listed in the top-level `Makefile`.
+Running `make` should use the aforementioned build scripts to generate a PDF and HTML file for each `.tex` file listed in the top-level `Makefile`.

 For Ubuntu users, The following texlive packages are recommended:
  - texlive